Travel Allowance Fee Updates for 2023

 Executive Summary

 CMS issued regulations to codify and modify policies on billing Medicare for specimen collection fees and travel allowances.
-Per mile travel allowances are coded as (P9603) for trips longer than 20 miles, and reimbursement is $1.11 per mile.
-Flat rate allowances are coded as (P9604) for trips under 20 miles, and is a flat rate of $1.10 multiplied by the mileage and divided by each beneficiary charged with a speciman collection fee.
+Per mile travel allowances are coded as (P9603) for trips longer than 20 miles, and reimbursement is $1.13 per mile.
+Flat rate allowances are coded as (P9604) for trips under 20 miles, and is a flat rate of $1.13 multiplied by 10 and divided by each beneficiary charged with a speciman collection fee.
 In addition, appropriate place of service codes must be submitted with the HCPCS codes.

 Background of Regulation